-3) when your child feels constantly keyed up, or,
+- when your child feels continuously keyed up, or,

-4) when coaxing or reassurance are ineffective in helping your child through his or her anxious thoughts and feelings.
+- when coaxing or reassurance is ineffective in helping your child through his or her anxious thoughts and feelings.

-Under these circumstances, anxiety is not a signal that tells them to protect themselves, but rather prevents them from fully participating in typical activities of daily life-school, friendships, and academic performance.
+Under these circumstances, anxiety is not a signal that tells them to protect themselves but instead prevents them from fully participating in typical activities of daily life-school, friendships, and academic performance.